Vizonex/Winloop/README.md

 - Drop All `DEF` Macros, I'm currently seeking help on replacements for macros where all the variables are known about at compile-time

 - Adding in the necessary hooks for pyinstaller to compile this fast library to executable code even though hooks have been known to inflate the size of the `.exe` files.
 This is because calling hidden-imports for all the `__init__.py` modules might annoy some developers.
 (Luckily I'm aware of this issue because I've been doing this myself...)
+[Update, This is now pending and I hope that it passes](https://github.com/pyinstaller/pyinstaller-hooks-contrib/pull/867)

 - write a workflow for nightly builds if necessary for verification of pull requests.

-- Sphinx Styled Documentation (Maybe I'm thinking about it...)

 - Update benchmarks (They are old) can't believe I maintained this project for over a year now...